Have You Let Teaching Become an Idol?

 “Thou shalt have no other gods before me.”
 It’s the first of the 10 commandments – and one we often give ourselves a pass on.
 No other gods – check.
 No Buddha, no Baal, no golden calf.
 We’re good.

-But just because we don’t bow down to graven images doesn’t mean we don’t have idols.
+But just because we don’t bow down to any graven images doesn’t mean we don’t have idols.

-I was reading my friend and former principal’s recent post about Breaking Up With Doing Good, and it brought me right back to my own break-up experience with teaching.
 When I found out I was expecting a baby, my husband and I were overjoyed.
 I knew this meant I would need to take a break from teaching, and I had planned on this.
-But I found myself unexpectedly upset about this.
+But I found myself unexpectedly upset.
 And maybe it was partly due to the pregnancy hormones, but I think it was more than that – teaching had become an idol to me.

 Can Good Things Be Idols?